Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 You can start the process by identifying the topics to be covered and then move on to giving your knowledge base a good structure that’s easy to scan.
 The content you finally publish should be completely error-free and prove helpful for customers.

-If you are looking for a tool to get started and launch your knowledge base, ProProfs is the ideal solution.
+If you are looking for a tool to launch your knowledge base, ProProfs Knowledge Base is the ideal solution.
 It’s simple, feature-rich, and offers powerful third-party integrations to give your customers an exemplary self-service experience.
+Explore the tool more for free here

 About the author